 ASTC staff are specialists in the identification and management of the following warm-season turfgrass species:

 ASTC has completed numerous inspections for organisations, including:

 Contamination in Turfgrass

 In recent years numerous discussions have taken place between turf farm owners, breeders, consumers and/or IP Australia (who administrate Australia’s intellectual property (IP) rights system, including Plant Breeder’s Rights (PBR)) regarding turfgrass contamination.
-ASTC Director Matt Roche asked the Chief of Plant Breeder’s Rights Mr Doug Waterhouse the following question regarding quality control and contamination within PBR protected turf varieties.
+ASTC Director Matt Roche asked the [now former] Chief of Plant Breeder’s Rights Mr Doug Waterhouse the following question regarding quality control and contamination within PBR protected turf varieties.

-Q. “If contamination is found within a PBR turf variety growing on farm, is this considered unacceptable and can the turf farm or breeder be in breach of the PBR Act [Plant Breeder’s Rights Act 1994]?”
+Question.
+“If contamination is found within a PBR turf variety growing on farm, is this considered unacceptable and can the turf farm or breeder be in breach of the PBR Act [Plant Breeder’s Rights Act 1994]?”

-A. “There are many elements to this question, not all of which are PBR; for example, the Competition and Consumer Act 2010 (formerly known as the Trade Practices Act 1974) adequately deals with mendacious variety declarations.
+Answer.
+“There are many elements to this question, not all of which are PBR; for example, the Competition and Consumer Act 2010 (formerly known as the Trade Practices Act 1974) adequately deals with mendacious variety declarations.
 Thus if a grantee sells turf as one variety when it is actually another, recourse is through normal competition law.
 Accordingly both seller and buyer should establish the purity of the material on offer.

 In addition, PBR accepts that varieties have some “contamination” usually by way of “off types”.
 This is the “uniformity” standard of which you are aware.
 There is also the “stability” standard, though for asexually reproduced varieties, this is of lesser importance.